McSteve7/damilola/content/posts/2021-07-14-Product-Vision/index.md

 Since product vision is an essential piece in making your product a success, it is important to carefully craft it.
 A good way to achieve this is not to do it alone or in silos, else you will be the only one who is aligned with the vision while others remain unsure and struggle to share the vision with you.
 In my experience, I try to make this phase as interactive as possible by involving all team members across all departments to get insight and contributions and to ensure that everyone is aligned to the vision.

-For larger corporations where you cannot involve everyone, it is advised to have the founder(s), executives, and representatives from development, customer support/success, marketing, sales, product, and other teams in the product vision discussion.
+For larger corporations where you cannot involve everyone, it is advised to have the founder(s), executives, and representatives from engineering, customer support/success, marketing, sales, product, and other teams in the product vision discussion.
 This helps to get cross-functional opinion and alignment towards the vision as this is essential in keeping everyone motivated and involved in the product development.

 Beyond keeping key team members in the discussion, you have to keep reminding them of the vision even when the product has been launched and you're iterating because people tend to forget things a lot and start falling out of the scope/goal of the product.